DylanG33/Capstone-p1/Methodology.md

 ### Understanding BIND9 and DNS-Based Blocking

 BIND9 (Berkeley Internet Name Domain version 9) is DNS server software that translates website names into IP addresses.
-It acts like a phone book for the internet - when you type "google.com" into your browser, BIND9 looks up and returns Google's actual IP address so your computer knows where to connect.
+It acts like a phone book for the internet, when you type "google.com" into your browser, BIND9 looks up and returns Google's actual IP address so your computer knows where to connect.

 #### How Normal DNS Works